aquasecurity/trivy/docs/tutorials/cloud-platforms/ovhcloud.md

 Severities: C=CRITICAL H=HIGH M=MEDIUM L=LOW U=UNKNOWN
 ```

-As you can see, in our default namespace, our OVHcloud Managed Kubernetes cluster (and with an “hello world” application deployed) has several vulnerabilities and misconfigurations.
+As you can see, in our default namespace on our OVHcloud Managed Kubernetes cluster, the "hello-world" deployment has several vulnerabilities and misconfigurations.

 We will take a closer look at theses vulnerabilities and misconfigurations.
 For that, you will ask Trivy to generate a full report, still in the default namespace.